BartekPog/InstaCat/readme.md

 ## Important

-This repository has not been authorized by Facebook, DeepAI or Nvidia.
+This repository **has not been authorized** by Facebook, DeepAI or Nvidia.
 Keep that in mind when trying out.
-Use at own risk.
+Use at **own risk**.
 Just do not harm any kittens.